Darius1/FindMusic/README.md

 # FindMusic
-The find music program allows a user to specify an artist and website of their choice and the program will scrape the website and return any songs the specified artist appears on for that day.
-The user can also specify a certain date to search for songs.
-Currently the only website supported is http://http://www.hotnewhiphop.com/ and only songs from the current day are searched.
-Eventually I'd like for the program to act as a text only way of searching for music that users that are low on data or have slow internet could use to find music for only the artists they care about.
+The Find Music program allows a user to quickly find music that has been released during the past 48 hours.
+There are 3 search options: default, search by artist name, and a search that orders the results alphabetically.
+Currently the only website supported is http://www.hotnewhiphop.com/.

 ## Future Ideas
 * Add links to the music that the user can use to go directly to the song to stream it